 Towards the end, Wheelahan created another character, The Raven, a man framed for a crime by his evil brother, and who based himself in a castle on the mist-shrouded moors.

 I mentioned that the Panther was based on the Phantom.
 The latter is very popular in Australia.
 (He is also exceptionally popular in Papua New Guinea.
 They have no hang-ups about a white man ruling a jungle full of black savages.)
 The understand the background you must realise that, despite its small population, Australia hosted a wide variety of weekly general-interest women's magazines.
 Of these, the Woman's Mirror used smaller pages, and seldom printed in colour.
-However, from the onset of the Phantom in 1936, the Woman's Mirror ran the script, until the magazine itself disappeared in the 1960s.
+However, from the onset of the Phantom in 1936, the Woman's Mirror ran the strip, until the magazine itself disappeared in the 1960s.
 Nevertheless, in 1948, a company called Frew commenced publishing Phantom comics, which it still does today.
 Indeed, when Frew wanted to republish the first Phantom adventure, they had to go back to the old issues of the Woman's Mirror.

 I mentioned that Frew publishes the Phantom comics in Australia.
 In the 1960s it occasionally used to come out with large comics containing both the Phantom and one or two others specifically written in Australia.
 You will be aware that the Phantom is "immortal", his identity passing down from father to son.
 Likewise, The Phantom Ranger, whose adventures were set in the American west, and Sir Falcon, a modern day medieval knight.
 Jeff Wilkinson, the creator of the Phantom Ranger, also provided Frew with The Shadow, which was not the same as the American pulp hero, but a comic strip character who hid his identity behind a skin-tight rubber mask.
 (It must have been very uncomfortable!)